zero-24/plg_system_customcss/README.md

 Please note that my update server only supports the latest version running the latest version of Joomla and atleast PHP 7.0.
 Any other plugin version I may have added to the download section don't get updates using the update server.

-## Issues / Translations
+## Issues / Pull Requests

-You have found an Issue, you have done a translation or have a question / suggestion regarding the plugin?
+You have found an Issue, have a question or you would like to suggest changes regarding this extension?
 [Open an issue in this repo](https://github.com/zero-24/plg_system_customcss/issues/new) or submit a pull request with the proposed changes.

+## Translations

+You want to translate this extension to your own language?
+Check out my [Crowdin Page for my Extensions](https://joomla.crowdin.com/zero-24) for more details.
+Feel free to [open an issue here](https://github.com/zero-24/plg_system_customcss/issues/new) on any question that comes up.

 ## Joomla!
 Extensions Directory (JED)